aaronsegura/wacom_profile/README.md

 	scroll_up = key +up
 	scroll_down = key +down

+See the example config.cfg for a working example.

 Just Turrible
 -------------
 * Unpredictable results if using multiple tablets.
 Do people even do that?
 * Need to be able to define buttons, too.
 Why not?
 It's linux.
+* USB Stuff is mostly untested in most situations.
+It worked once for me, so it might work for you.
+Submit a bug if not.